Audi Q3 Sportback Review 2024

 The mild-hybrid system means the 1.5-litre 35 TFSI engine with the automatic gearbox returns surprisingly close to diesel-like economy, officially for up to 42mpg.
 The 2.0-litre petrol is the thirstiest - returning 31mpg when combined with quattro and the S tronic gearbox.
 Ouch.

-Audi performs well for reliability, with the brand achieving a score of 9.12 out of 10 in the HonestJohn.co.uk Satisfaction Index.
-However in the latest index Audi had an 86.9% rating for overall satisfaction.
+Audi performs well for reliability, with the brand achieving a score in the HonestJohn.co.uk Satisfaction Index of 89.05% rating for overall satisfaction.
+That was good enough for 16th spot out of 29 car makers ranked.

 Unsurprisingly, you’re likely to pay a little more to insure the Audi Q3 Sportback than something like a Volkswagen Tiguan.
 Shop around if you’re concerned - unless you’re a young or inexperienced driver, insurance for the Q3 Sportback shouldn’t be extortionate.